 Of course I'm not the only hunter who has ever experienced a severe case of ground shrinkage on a buck.
 Many deer hunters have and it's not a good feeling.
 A friend of mine, for example, shot what he thought was a great buck, yet when he walked up on the deer, he emitted with complete surprise the following words: "Oh my gosh!
 I've found someone else's deer!"

-I consciously tell myself I'm both tired and excited and that I must remain under control, evaluating just the rack.
-If I have time I determine if the buck's inside spread is out past his ears.
-On a mature Midwest buck, if he has his ears out listening, they are almost always between 15 and 16 inches tip to tip.
+I consciously tell myself I'm both tired and excited and that I must remain under control.
+If I have time, I determine if the buck's inside spread is out past his ears.
+On a mature Midwest buck, if he has his ears out listening, they are almost always between 15 and 16 inches tip-to-tip.
 This allows me to determine inside spread very quickly.

 If the deer is sideways to me, I count how many points are up.
 In the heat of the moment, many deer hunters forget to do this.
 One point up, it's a 6-point; two up an 8, three points up a 10, and so on.
 I mentally count these points, estimate their length to the nearest inch, add them all up and multiply by two.
 I then pitch in the inside spread, double the main beam lengths, estimate mass on one side, double this figure, then add it all again.
 Does this sound confusing and time consuming?
 You bet it is.
 There is a better way, one I now use.

 I have taken the scores of many local bucks and developed my own formula for the southern Indiana hill region I hunt.
-If a buck is a good healthy 3-1/2- or 41-1/2-year old whitetail I use a Wimpy's rule score of 90 inches, then add in the tine lengths.
+If a buck is a good healthy 3 1/2- or 4 1/2-year-old whitetail, I use a Wimpy's rule score of 90 inches, then add in the tine lengths.
 Since it is so hard to see brow tines, I use an average length of 4 inches for them.
 I score for Pope & Young and have found by looking over my score charts that Wimpy's Rule is a very accurate way of determining net score once you determine the figure to be used for your region.